rcpch/digital-growth-charts-server/docs/integrator/faqs-for-integrators.md

 ---
 title: FAQs for Integrators
-reviewers: Dr Marcus Baw
+reviewers: Dr Marcus Baw, Dr Anchit Chandran
 ---

 # FAQs for Integrators

-In our documentation we have used the term **Integrator** to refer to a person or team who is integrating the API into a product or service.
+In our documentation, we use the term **Integrator** to refer to a person or team who is integrating the API into a product or service.
 We also recognise the term 'customer'.
-This is to distinguish Integrators from 'clients' (by which *we* mean software which consumes the API), and 'developers' (by whom *we* mean those who are developing the Digital Growth Charts project)
+This distinguishes 'Integrators' from 'clients' (by which *we* mean software which consumes the API), and 'developers' (by whom *we* mean those who are developing the Digital Growth Charts project)

 > [Information about the dGC client products](../products/products-overview.md)